aimi9933/my-finance-blog/content/privacy.md

 We use the information we collect in various ways, including to:

-*   Provide, operate, and maintain our webste
+*   Provide, operate, and maintain our website
 *   Improve, personalize, and expand our website
 *   Understand and analyze how you use our website
 *   Develop new products, services, features, and functionality